 We moved without a place to live, jobs, or contacts.
 We knew that we wanted to go to Colorado, but didn’t even decide on a city until a week before leaving.
 We learned a lot about ourselves during this time.
 We learned that fear is usually over silly things, to rely on God and each other, and that the life you want doesn’t just happen.
 You have to plan it and then actually do something.

 Our move to Colorado didn’t last long; a year to be exact.
-But it was one of the greatest times of my life; and most expensive.
+However, it was one of the greatest times of my life; and most expensive.
 We reasoned that moving may be a mistake, but not moving would be a regret.

-But, I still didn’t have that thing.
+Yet, I still didn’t have that thing.
 The thing most of us want…something to pursue; a purpose and a dream.
 I have recently found these in blogging and hope to use this to help you on your journey into or through your 30’s.